 Managing periods when lambs require extra support

-On a normal sheep farm, there are certain periods lambs need extra support to manage their respiratory health which can be identified beforehand.
-During these periods, it may be beneficial to improve breathing and stimulate the clearance of the respiratory tract.
+There are certain periods lambs need extra support to manage their respiratory health which can be identified beforehand.
+During these periods, it may be beneficial to improve breathing and maximise respiratory health.